johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 * Signing must be done using key material via PKCS#11.

-* The signing function must support automatic switching of the signing algorithm (e.g,. from RSA/SHA-256 to ECC/P-256/SHA-256).
+* The signing function must support algorithm rollover, e.g,. from RSA/SHA-256 to ECC/P-256/SHA-256.

 * Signing must be done with either NSEC or NSEC3 semantics.

-* If NSEC3 salt is used, the salt must be automatically periodically replaced.
+* If NSEC3 salt is used, the salt must be periodically changed automatically.

 * Change of DNSSEC signing semantics from NSEC to NSEC3 and vice versa must be possible automatically.